1fish2/BBQTimer/README.md

 ## Dedication
 Dedicated to open source software developers.

-Open source software used in building this app includes: Android, Android Studio, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and probably much more that we don't even think about, like zlib.
+Open source software used in building this app includes: Android, Android Studio, Chrome, Gimp, git, git gui, Inkscape, Java, MinGW, Proguard, and probably much more that we don't even think about, like zlib.